The Riley Guide: Sites with Job Listings

 You may also want to take a look at the Army or Navy COOL (Credentialing Opportunities Online) programs.
 Army and Navy personnel can use COOL to do all the following:

 - Find civilian credentials related to your military occupational specialty (MOS)

 - Learn what it takes to obtain the credentials

 - See if there are available programs that will help pay credentialing fees

-- "The tax laws provide some special benefits for active members of the U.S. Armed Forces, including those serving in combat zones."
-This press release links you to relevant information and IRS resources for active service members (particularly those service in combat zones) and their families, including the Military Family Tax Relief Act President Bush signed into law November 11, 2003.
+The IRS Newsroom offers a press release, Tax Information for Members of the U.S. Armed Forces, to address some of the questions you may have about your rights as a taxpayer if you're in a military situation.
+The short version is that active-duty members of the U.S. Armed Forces are eligible for tax extensions if they're serving in a combat zone.
+The press release's page links you to relevant information and IRS resources for active service members (particularly those service in combat zones) and their families, including the Military Family Tax Relief Act that President Bush signed into law on November 11, 2003.

 The Uniformed Services Employment and Reemployment Rights Act (USERRA) is intended to minimize the disadvantages to an individual that occur when that person needs to be absent from his or her civilian employment to serve in this country's uniformed services.
 USERRA potentially covers every individual in the country who serves in or has served in the uniformed services, and applies to all employers in the public and private sectors, including Federal employers.
 The law seeks to ensure that those who serve their country can retain their civilian employment and benefits, and can seek employment free from discrimination because of their service.
 The USERRA Advisor is a handy website that helps Veterans understand employee eligibility and job entitlements, employer obligations, benefits and remedies under the Act.